-Fisheries biologists use a sampling technique called electrofishing to collect fish population data allowing more accurate decisions and improved fisheries management strategies.
+As part of a fisheries survey, some fisheries biologists use a sampling technique called electrofishing (known to some as electroshocking) to collect fish population data allowing more accurate decisions and improved fisheries management strategies.
 Using an electrofishing boat, electricity produced from a generator is converted from alternating current to direct current.
 It then travels through wires to the bow of the boat where it passes from the cathode through the water to the anode.

-The electrical field produced affects a relatively small area of the water in front of the vessel where fish are momentarily stunned and safely collected with dip nets.
+The electrical field produced affects a relatively small area of the water in front of the vessel where fish are momentarily stunned and safely collected with special electrofishing dip nets.
 The fish are placed in a live well on the boat where length and weight data are measured, observations are made and the fish are released, without harm, back into their environment.
-The data provide insight to current and future issues, giving pond managers the needed facts to achieve and sustain productivity.
+Safely and temporarily shocking fish helps provide insight to current and future issues, giving pond managers the needed facts to achieve and sustain productivity.
 In addition to collecting data, undesired species of fish that are captured can be removed from the waterbody.

 For lake or pond owners looking to restore a fishery to a balanced state, an initial population assessment will provide the needed information to make the improvements.
 For those looking to create and maintain a trophy fishery, sampling may be required annually or biannually.
 When developing a fishery, it is important to stay ahead of potential issues.
 As more is learned about the fish community, fisheries management decisions can be tailored to meet the waterbody's needs.